QMCPACK/qmcpack/docs/methods.rst

   - When running on GPUs, tuning ``walkers_per_rank`` or ``total_walkers`` is needed to maximize GPU throughput, just like tuning ``walkers`` in the classic drivers.

-  - ``crowds`` can be added in batched drivers to specify the number of crowds and optimize peformance on GPUs.
+  - ``crowds`` can be optionally added in batched drivers to specify the number of crowds and optimize peformance on GPUs.

   - Only particle-by-particle moves are supported.
 All-particle moves are not yet supported.
 Provide feedback if you have a use for these.